k-j-oliver/StormlightArchiveScraper/README.md

 Files:

--Testdrive.php creates the single-entity table with object-oriented progamming.
+- Testdrive.php creates the single-entity table with object-oriented progamming.
 Methods found in Property.php.
--Testdrive2.php creates the relationships tables and is procedurally based.
+- Testdrive2.php creates the relationships tables and is procedurally based.
--Scraper.php is the webpage.
+- Scraper.php is the webpage.
--getData.php is used with library.js to listen to user's click, do the query, and display the results.
+- getData.php is used with library.js to listen to user's click, do the query, and display the results.
--library.js also contains the D3 library and builds visualizations.
+- library.js also contains the D3 library and builds visualizations.
--JSON files included.
+- JSON files included.
--Classses included.
+- Classses included.